-With snow expected midweek, we thought it would be a good time to update you with some great sledding spots in New York City!
+With a large snowstorm expected this week, we thought it would be a good time to update you with some great sledding spots in New York City!
 While NYC may not be known first and foremost as being a nature trove, it does have its fair share of hills perfect for sledding, and within an easy walk from your Glenwood home.
 We’ve rounded up favorites below!

 For Riverdale Residents

 If you live in Glenwood’s Briar Hill, located at 600 W 246 Street, building in Riverdale, grab an Uber or hop on the BX007 bus and ride a few quick stops until you reach Inwood, where you’ll be privy to what is arguably the best sledding hill in all of Manhattan.
 Inwood Hill Park not only has the perfect hill, but the park is spacious, and not nearly as crowded as parks you’ll find more downtown.
 Uptown living has its perks, Riverdalers!

 Grand Tier – Luxury Upper West Side ApartmentsThe Grand Tier lives up to its name, overlooking Lincoln Center on one side, Central Park on the other.
 Welcome home to a sophisticated lobby with French tapestry, vaulted ceiling, silver travertine, and marble floors.
 Browse available units today!